 FEMA, a component of DHS, is authorized to borrow from Treasury up to \$30.4 billion to fund the payment of flood insurance claims and claims-related expenses of the NFIP.
 This authority is used only as needed to pay existing obligations for claims and expenses.
 Insurance premiums collected are used to pay insurance claims and to repay borrowings.
-As of September 30, 2020, and 2019, FEMA had drawn from Treasury \$20.5 billion, leaving \$9.9 billion available to be borrowed.
+As of September 30, 2021, and 2020, FEMA had drawn from Treasury \$20.5 billion, leaving \$9.9 billion available to be borrowed.
 Premiums collected by FEMA for the NFIP based on subsidized rates are not sufficient to cover the debt repayments.
 Given the current premium rate structure, FEMA will not be able to generate sufficient resources from premiums to repay its debt.

 The Federal Crop Insurance Program, administered by USDA's FCIC, is considered a short-duration exchange transaction insurance program.
 The crop insurance policies insure against unexpected declines in yield and/or price due to natural causes.
-There were approximately 1.1 million crop insurance policies in force for crop years 2020, and 2019.
-The insurance policies are structured as a contract between Approved Insurance Provider and producers, with the FCIC providing reinsurance to Approved Insurance Providers.
-Crop insurance policies automatically renew each year, unless producers cancel them by a published annual deadline.
+There were approximately 1.2 million and 1.1 million crop insurance policies in force for crop years 2021, and 2020, respectively.
+The insurance policies are structured as a contract between Approved Insurance Providers and producers, with the FCIC providing reinsurance to Approved Insurance Providers.
+Crop insurance policies automatically renew each year unless producers cancel them by a published annual deadline.
+The insurance protection in force increased \$23.0 billion in crop year 2021 primarily due to higher crop prices, and the widespread drought which had a significant impact to projected losses for crops in the western states and the northern plains.

 FCIC may request the Secretary of Agriculture to provide borrowing authority funds of the Commodity Credit Corporation if at any time the amounts in the insurance fund are insufficient to allow FCIC to carry out its duties.
 Even though the authority exists, FCIC did not request Commodity Credit Corporation funds in the reporting period.
-USDA has permanent indefinite appropriations for the crop insurance program used to cover premium subsidy, delivery expenses, losses in excess of premiums, and research and delivery costs.
-FCIC has no outstanding borrowing as of September 30, 2020.
+USDA has a permanent indefinite appropriation for the crop insurance program used to cover premium subsidy, delivery expenses, losses in excess of premiums, and research and delivery costs.
+FCIC has no outstanding borrowing as of September 30, 2021.

-For additional information, please refer to HUD, NCUA, DHS, and USDA financial statements.
+Please refer to the financial statements of the main contributing entities, HUD, NCUA, DHS, and USDA for additional information.